The Shugakuin Imperial Villa

 - Yokuryuchi Pond and Rinuntei

-- In the Upper Villa, there is a vast pond, called Yokuryuchi.
-Situated on the south bank of the pond, at the highest level of the Upper Villa, is Rinuntei (Pavilion of Near-Cloud), where visitors could overlook the panoramic view below.
+- In the Upper Villa, there is a large pond, called Yokuryuchi.
+Situated on the south bank of the pond, at the highest level of the Upper Villa, is the Rinuntei (meaning the Pavilion of Near-Cloud), where one could overlook the panoramic view below.

 |